 Submit Stellar College Applications

 Your senior fall will be all about researching and applying to colleges.
-You don’t necessarily need to go to a school with a dedicated pre-med program, but it helps if your college or university has strong science and math programs—they’ll help prepare you for the MCAT and med school.
+You don't necessarily need to go to a school with a dedicated pre-med program, but it'll be better if your college or university has strong science and math programs, since these will be more helpful in preparing you for the MCAT and med school.

-If you want to go to a top-tier private school, you’ll have to submit applications with:
+If you want to go to a top-tier private school, you'll have to submit applications with the following:

 - Polished and thoughtful personal essays

-Some great public schools may not require letters of rec or applications essays—nevertheless, it’s wise to start preparing these materials early in the college application process if you think you’ll apply to any colleges that require them.
+Some great public schools might not require letters of rec or applications essays.
+Nevertheless, it's wise to start preparing these materials early on in the college application process if you think you'll apply to any colleges that do require them.

-If you’re still working on college research, read more about:
+If you're still working on college research, I suggest checking out these guides:

-- The best rankings lists and whether you should trust them
+- The best college ranking lists and whether you should trust them

 - Whether it matters where you go to college